Eileen Gu: 2022 Winter Olympics

 Gu won the silver medal in the slopestyle event.
 She won a second gold medal in the women's freeski halfpipe competition, becoming the first freestyle skier to win three medals at a Winter Olympics.
 She was awarded the Best Breakthrough Athlete and Best Female Action Sports Athlete ESPY Awards at the 2022 ESPY Awards.

 World Cup results

-Gu ended the 2021-2022 World Cup season with a perfect record in women's halfpipe, taking her first career crystal globe and becoming the first freestyle skier to win four consecutive World Cup competitions.
-She claimed her second crystal globe in the same season, placing first in Park & Pipe overall.
+Gu ended the 2021–22 World Cup season with a perfect record in women's halfpipe, taking her first career crystal globe and becoming the first freestyle skier to win four consecutive World Cup competitions.
+She won a second crystal globe during the same season, placing first in park and pike overall.

 All results are sourced from the International Ski Federation.